melaniebrgr/learning-computer-science/00-everyweeks/week13/README.md

 ## Week 13 project journaling

 This week I wanted to follow a tutorial for building a WebAssembly app with Rust.
 I thought if I followed a blessed path I would be able to grok project structure and Rustlang best practises.
-After completing the first, implemetation section of the tutorial, I'm not confident that I did, and I certainly do not feel empowered to build my own anything.
+After completing the first, implementation section of the tutorial, I'm not confident that I did, and I certainly do not feel empowered to build my own anything.

 The [tutorial](https://rustwasm.github.io/docs/book/game-of-life/testing.html) starts off by instructing you to use a template project, `cargo generate --git https://github.com/rustwasm/wasm-pack-template` in order to "start with sane defaults".
 While you are at least walked through what's inside the repo afterward, I would have prefered to have been guided more deliberatly on project setup.
 Is it really so complicate that we need to use a template everytime we want to create a Rust-Wasm project?
 I don't thinks so.
 I also dislike "needing" to use a template on principle, so there's that.